 UIC Personality Traits and Movement Patterns Research Study

-Thanks to a modest grant from the Marion Chase Foundation and an invitation from the researchers at the University of Illinois at Chicago, I am one of six Certified Movement Analysts from around the world working as a movement coder on this study of Associations between Movement and Personality utilizing the theory and taxonomy of the Laban/Bartenieff Movement System to observe, record, and analyze the movement patterns and signatures of the subject participants.
-The purpose of the study is to better understand how people’s personal movement patterns might be associated with their personality, and as a coder
+Thanks to a modest grant from the Marion Chase Foundation and an invitation from the researchers at the University of Illinois at Chicago, I was one of six Certified Movement Analysts from around the world working as a movement coder on this study of Associations between Movement and Personality utilizing the theory and taxonomy of the Laban/Bartenieff Movement System to observe, record, and analyze the movement patterns and signatures of the subject participants.
+The purpose of the study is to better understand how people’s personal movement patterns might be associated with their personality.

 Following my work on the Peabody ArtReach team, I was asked to lead a partnership project between Peabody, the Johns Hopkins Medicine Office of Well-Being, and the Johns Hopkins Health System which looks to create short, recuperative somatic practices for our frontline medical workers on the COVID units to help support them mentally and physically during their arduous and heroic shifts.